-Name: Dr Adam Gauci Email: adam.gauci@um.edu.mt Telephone: +356 2340 2844 Office: Room 211A, Maths and Physics Building, University of Malta
+Name: Dr Adam Gauci Email: adam.gauci@um.edu.mt Office: Room 211A, Maths and

+Physics Building

 Acknowledgments

 The SeaBluE Consortium extends its deepest gratitude to the Academic Committee, whose expertise, guidance, and unwavering dedication were pivotal in the development of this joint programme.
 Their invaluable contributions have played a key role in ensuring the quality and rigor of the content.